Cuba wants clean energy, and U.S. companies can help provide it.

 Administration Regulatory Changes

-The administration released changes to U.S. Cuba sanctions that allowed for the export of U.S. items related to renewable energy or energy efficiency.
+The Obama administration made changes to U.S. Cuba sanctions that allowed for the export of U.S. items related to renewable energy or energy efficiency.
 These items will be necessary for the environmental protection of U.S. and international air quality, waters and coastlines.